 We continued our walk towards Notre Dame, where we actually had great light – we were very lucky with the weather in April, I must say.
 We had an hour with Goncalo and had many different backdrops to our photos, which make this concept even more interesting.

 There is something quite interesting about Paris – it must be almost everyone’s favourite city in the world.
 But it isn’t mine.
-I like it, a lot – and I like visiting once a year, because I know I will have a great weekend with the things I love in life: my husband, great food and wine, shopping and incredible hotels (2014 and 2015 will be defining years for Paris with significant new luxury hotel openings in Paris, just like 2013 was for London).
+I like it, a lot – and I like visiting once a year, because I know I will have a great weekend with the things I love in life: my husband, great food and wine, shopping and incredible hotels.
 But I like walking around town – I do not know the city well, but can find my way around reasonably, and I adore the vibe.
 But I have no dreams of ever moving to Paris – I just like visiting.

 Before we knew it, our hour was up – we had covered a lot and taken some great photos.
 But our legs needed a rest – we had spent the whole day walking (I am sure with negative calories by this time), so we just found a little cafe and had a little kir.
 Because we totally deserved one.
 This is another part of French culture I love – just sit down and watch the world go by.